-This page features watercolours of wildlife (mostly from Beijing) and will be updated as and when new paintings are completed.
+This page features watercolours of wildlife (mostly from Beijing and Sanjiangyuan) and will be updated as and when new paintings are completed.

 One of the most impressive migrants of all, a Bar-tailed Godwit (Limosa lapponica 斑尾塍鹬 Bānwěi chéng yù), the ‘baueri‘ subspecies of which migrates non-stop from Alaskan breeding grounds to New Zealand each autumn, stopping at the Yellow Sea on its way north in spring.